Categories: Thompson

 On the night of October 22, just six weeks into training, Robert’s crew of pupils took off from RAF Husbands Bosworth:

-• Sgt Douglas Clarke, S/N 1397327, Wireless Operator / Air Gunner, Royal Air Force Volunteer Reserve
+• Sgt Douglas Clarke11, S/N 1397327, Wireless Operator / Air Gunner, Royal Air Force Volunteer Reserve

 The crew practiced bombing runs on Grimsthorpe Bombing Range just 35 miles north east of RAF Husbands Bosworth.
 It was a dark moonless evening and having been recalled with three other aircraft, they headed for home.
 Flying at 1500 feet (457 meters) the plane was in the neighbourhood of the aerodrome.
 On approach, five miles out, they lowered their landing gear but never called for permission to land.
 At 20:15 Wellington W.5688 crashed in a field just south east of Gumley Wood, near Market Harborough.
 The crew were all killed on impact.
 The air crash investigator attributed the accident to pilot error, losing control of the aircraft.